 Every year, the National Garden Bureau, a non-profit organization promoting the pleasures of home gardening, selects one perennial, one annual, one bulb and one edible plant to celebrate.
 It’s a great way to discover a new plant or to learn a bit more about a plant you may already be growing.

 Here’s the first of 2018’s four plants, the perennial called coreopsis or tickseed (Coreopsis).
+For information of two other 2018 winners, see 2018: Year of the Calibrachoa and 2018: Year of the Beet.

 The genus Coreopsis is originally from the New World where it comprises some 80 species, about 45 of which are found in North America.
 They are herbaceous plants of generally modest size (rarely more than 2 ½ feet/75 cm tall), both annuals and perennials.